sjbennett123/gloryforthefist/content/current_writeups/Terror Train 6 (Oblivion's Edge Library)/_index.md

 plotline:
 requirements:

 description: Moutesque City must be reclaimed by Kyumiri Cryptinith’s decree.
-The second target is the Oblivion's Edge Library
+The sixth target is the Oblivion's Edge Library
 synopsis:
 outcomes: